hhannine/hhannine.github.io/_posts/2024-12-12-inverse-problems-toioi.md

 ---
-title: 'Inverse Problems: the mathematical philosophy underlying the Abstract Theory of Indirect Observation and Inference'
+title: 'Inverse Problems as the mathematical philosophy underlying the Abstract Theory of Indirect Observation and Inference'
 date: 2024-12-01
-permalink: /posts/2024/09/2024-inverse-problems-toioi/
+permalink: /posts/2024/12/inverse-problems-toioi/
 tags:
  - inverse problems
  - mathematical physics